DevOps-NT548/TextToImage/README.md

 ##### Deploy model serving service

-I decided to deploy the FastAPI application container on GKE within the model-serving namespace.
+I decided to deploy the application container on GKE within the model-serving namespace.
 Two replicas will be created, corresponding to the two pods.

 - First, create configmap:
 ```bash